 Please send the completed forms to:

-The Chelsea Society, 28 Hugon Road, London SW6 3EN
+The Membership Secretary, The Chelsea Society, 28 Hugon Road, London, SW6 3EN

 Please note that this is a postal address only

 DATA PROTECTION – Names, addresses, telephone numbers and e-mail addresses of members, and any Gift-Aid declaration, are kept and used by the Society for the sole purpose of the administration of the Society and communicating with its members on matters relating to the work of the Society.
 This data will be kept only (except as required by law) for so long as the person concerned remains a member of the Society, and it is not used for automated decision-making or profiling.
 Also, the Society has always published the names (but not addresses) of its members in its Annual Report.
-The Data Controller is the Chairman of the Society (email@example.com) but any request for information about data, or for any amendment or deletion, should be addressed to the Membership Secretary (Membership@chelseasociety.org.uk) who acts on behalf of the Controller.
+The Data Controller is the Chairman of the Society (firstname.lastname@example.org).
 You have a statutory right of complaint to the Information Commissioner.